Public Order and Riot Squad: Roles

-PORS role also includes attending major public protests and demonstrations, assisting with searches for evidence, people, property and drugs and canvassing witnesses during large-scale investigations.
+PORS role includes attending major public protests and demonstrations, assisting with searches for evidence, people, property and drugs and canvassing witnesses during large-scale investigations.
 The unit also clears cells, transfers inmates and performs other security duties during industrial disputes at the State's prisons.

-PORS also provide core officers for Operation Vikings.
+PORS provide core officers for Operation Vikings.
 Operation Vikings was designed to provide a highly visible police presence across New South Wales.
 Large numbers of Police are deployed to these operations, targeting antisocial behaviour, alcohol-related crime, street level drug possession and traffic offences in known trouble (or "hot") spots.

 The PORS often deploy large numbers of vehicles and officers to A-League football matches held in New South Wales.